shikaan/kewar/README.md

 $ qr [options] [INPUT]
 ```

-qr is a tool to generate QR codes from any supported string,
+qr is a tool to generate Kewar codes from any supported string,
 utilizing an error correction level to allow data recovery.

-For more information on QR codes: https://www.qrcode.com/en/
+For more information on Kewar codes: https://www.qrcode.com/en/

 ### Options